OchukoEjemudaro/Maven-Roasters-Sales-Analysis/README.md

 ## Data Visualization

-This data visualization was created using Microsoft Excel, each visual in it was created to display information matching each question in the project objective.
+This data visualization was created using Microsoft Excel, each visual in it was created to display information matching each question in the business objective.

 ![](https://github.com/OchukoEjemudaro/Maven-Roasters-Sales-Analysis/blob/main/Dashboard.png)